 A good goal is clear and compelling; it’s time-bound, measurable, challenging, & meaningful.
 It generates energy among all team members.

 Time-bound.
 Time throttles energy.
-Too little and energy is spent hastily, without a strategy.
-Too much and energy sits unused, wasted.
+Too little and energy is spent in a frenzy, without a strategy.
+Too much and energy is wasted.
 Monthly goals are best, with visible daily and weekly performance targets (sub-goals).
 When the team misses a target, energy will actually increase—there’s still time reach the goal!

 Measurable.
 A measurable goal is clear.
 It’s simple to know when it’s achieved.
 It also delivers real-time performance feedback, which empowers the team to hone in on how to best use their energy.

 Challenging.
 The right amount of challenge depends on the team’s capabilities—the goal needs to be ‘right-sized.’
 Too much challenge and energy is lost to anxiety and stress.
 Too little and energy is lost to boredom and complacency.
 The right amount of challenge sits just outside of the team’s comfort zone—it makes everyone a little uncomfortable.

 Meaningful.
-Make it meaningful by conveying why it matters and acknowledging wins along the way; daily wins with something small, weekly wins with something bigger, and monthly wins with a real celebration!
-Showing the team how their work makes a difference and acknowledging everyone in the right way keeps the team energized—it stokes their fire.
+Make it meaningful by conveying why it matters and acknowledging wins along the way.
+Showing the team how their work makes a difference keeps the team energized—it stokes their fire.

 But a compelling goal isn’t enough.